mcbookshelf/bookshelf/docs/modules/hitbox.md

 The `default` shape defines the area where players can interact with or break the block:

-- Specifies the zone where right-clicks, mining, or other interactions register.
+- Specifies the zone where right-clicks, mining, or other interactions register
-- Can differ from the collision shape, for example, fence gates keep the same default shape whether open or closed.
+- Can differ from the collision shape, for example, fence gates keep the same default shape whether open or closed

 ➔ Returned by [#bs.hitbox:get_block_shape](#get-block)